 In 1999, Gillibrand began working on Hillary Clinton's 2000 U.S. Senate campaign, focusing on campaigning to young women and encouraging them to join the effort.
 Many of those women later worked on Gillibrand's campaigns.
 She and Clinton became close during the election, with Clinton becoming something of a mentor to her.
 Gillibrand donated more than $12,000 to Clinton's Senate campaigns.

-Gillibrand met her husband, Jonathan Gillibrand, a venture capitalist and British national, on a blind date.
-Jonathan planned to be in the United States for only a year while studying for his Master of Business Administration at Columbia University, but he stayed in the country because of their developing relationship.
-They married in a Catholic church in Manhattan in 2001.
+Gillibrand met Jonathan Gillibrand, a British venture capitalist who later became a senior adviser for oceans and international environmental and scientific affairs at the U.S. State Department, on a blind date; he was planning to be in the U.S. for only a year while studying for his MBA at Columbia University, but stayed because of their developing relationship.
+They married in a Catholic church in Manhattan in 2001, and have two sons.

 In 2001, Gillibrand became a partner in the Manhattan office of Boies, Schiller & Flexner.
 In 2002 she informed Boies of her interest in running for office and was permitted to transfer to the firm's Albany office.
 She left Boies in 2005 to begin her 2006 campaign for Congress.